Ticket inspection and fines

 What data and why

-• surname, first name
+• last name, first name

-• date and place of birth
+• place and date of birth

 • nationality

-• identity card number
+• ID card number

 • national registration number